 How to Dig the Frozen Ground?

-You will usually need an ice chisel or hammer drill to dig the frozen ground if you do not have an excavator.
-Sometimes you need to use heated water or steam to help loosen up the soil before beginning your digging project.
+If you do not have an excavator, you will usually need an ice chisel or hammer drill to dig the frozen ground.
+Sometimes, you need to use heated water or steam to help loosen the soil before beginning your digging project.

 escavators for digging the frozen ground

-Digging the frozen ground can be difficult, but it is not impossible.
-You can dig through even the most rigid frozen grounds with the proper equipment and preparation.
+Digging through frozen ground can be difficult, but it is not impossible.
+With the proper equipment and preparation, you can dig through even the most rigid frozen grounds.

 hammer drill for frozen ground